efugier/smartcat/README.md

   [CONFIG_PROMPT]  which prompt in the config to fetch [default: default]

 Options:
-  -r, --repeat-input
+      --cc
+          whether to extend the previous conversation or start a new one -r, --repeat-input
           whether to repeat the input before the output, useful to extend instead of replacing -p, --custom-prompt <CUSTOM_PROMPT>